KelvinHere/Yoga_Milestone_4/testing.md

         - `/lessons/?sort=price&direction=desc&filter=None&instructor=19&q=dog`
             - will only show paid lessons from that instructor that have 'dog' in the lesson name sorted by price in descending order

+    - Pages, when next and previous buttons are pressed the user is taken to the next or previous page and any search/sort/filter parameters are kept

 - **Error and Invalid request handling**
     - Queries